in-toto/specification/ROADMAP.md

 ### Jenkins plugin

-The official Jenkins plugin is already usable, yet some features like stdin/stdout registration are desireable, other environment information is worth having.
+The official Jenkins plugin is already usable, yet some features like stdin/stdout registration are desirable, other environment information is worth having.

 This also calls for a more mature Java implementation, with higher test